-- R = the number of Shares of the Original Class to be exchanged; - S = the number of Shares of the New Class to be issued; - RP = the Redemption Price per Share of the Original Class as at the Valuation Point for the relevant Dealing Day; - ER = in the case of exchange of Shares designated in the same Base Currency is 1.
-In any other case, it is the currency conversion factor determined by the Directors at the Valuation Point for the relevant Dealing Day as representing the effective rate of exchange applicable to the transfer of assets relating to the Original and New Classes of Shares after adjusting such rate as may be necessary to reflect the effective costs of making such transfer; - EC = the exchange charge and/or other charge when there are net subscriptions and redemptions (if any); and
+- S = the number of Shares of the New Class to be issued; - RP = the Redemption Price per Share of the Original Class as at the Valuation Point for the relevant Dealing Day; - ER = in the case of exchange of Shares designated in the same Base Currency is 1.
+In any other case, it is the currency conversion factor determined by the Directors at

-IP = the Issue Price per Share of the New Class as at the Valuation Point for the applicable Dealing Day.
+- EC = the exchange charge and/or other charge when there are net subscriptions and redemptions (if any); and - IP = the Issue Price per Share of the New Class as at the Valuation Point for the applicable Dealing Day.